-Some Do’s and Dont’s When Packing For a Cruise
+Some Do’s and Do Not’s When Packing For a Cruise

-It’s always good to be prepared for as much as you can in life and being prepared for travel is no exception, especially when packing for your hard-earned vacation.
+It’s always a good idea to be prepared for as much as you can in life and being prepared for travel is no exception, especially when packing for your hard-earned vacation.
 Just about everyone tends to forget an item or two when packing in a rush for an upcoming journey, but there are just some items important enough to double check the bag to make sure you have and some that should really be left at home.
-Cruise lines are known for making every effort to have your onboard experience feel like home, so we encourage you to bring the essentials and leave the ” do not bring” items listed below behind. (yes, all of the items below and more have actually been brought on board by guests.)
-Read on for a few of the most important do’s and don’ts when packing for a cruise vacation.
+Cruise lines are known for making every effort to have your onboard experience feel as comfortable if not more comfortable than home, so we encourage you to bring the essentials and leave the ” do not bring” items listed below behind. (yes, all of the items below and more have actually been brought on board by guests.)
+Read on for a few of the most important do’s and do not’s when packing for a cruise vacation.

 Do Bring Passports, Visas & Other Documents